hashcv/kube-http-proxy/README.md

   - path - Path on which this service is exposed.
 Defaults to "/".
   - webSocket - Enable if the service requires upgrading the HTTP conenction to a WebSocket.
 Defaults to false.
   - default - Enable if this is the default server.
 Defaults to false.
+  - pattern - Defaults to false, true adds a ~ to the location line allowing url rewriting.
   - targetPath - The path to proxy to.
   - options - Additional Nginx options for the server;
   - pathOptions - Additional Nginx options for the default path;